laminlabs/lamin-blog/docs/arrayloader-benchmarks.md

 ![](https://lamin-site-assets.s3.amazonaws.com/.lamindb/n9cf1yZzUpMNiPmZqo3m.svg)

 **Figure 1 ([source](https://lamin.ai/laminlabs/arrayloader-benchmarks/transform/faAhgiIDemaP4BB5))**: We compared NVIDIA Merlin based on a local collection of parquet files, `MappedCollection` based on a local collection of h5ad files, and `cellxgene_census` based on a `tiledbsoma` store in the cloud.
 Shown is the batch loading time (standard boxplot, **left**), the time per epoch (barplot, **center**), and the number of samples loaded per second (barplot, **right**) with statistics gathered across ~50k batch loading operations during 5 epochs for each method.
 The raw data consists of 138 `.h5ad` files hosted by CZI and was transformed into parquet files [here](https://lamin.ai/laminlabs/arrayloader-benchmarks/transform/GjHlkZOA4wKp5zKv).
-For `cellxgene_census`, we use the concatenated version `tiledbsoma` store hosted by CZI and access from within the same AWS data center `us-west-2` for maximal streaming speed ([benchmark](https://lamin.ai/laminlabs/arrayloader-benchmarks/transform/Md9ea0bLFozt65cN)).
+For `cellxgene_census`, we use the concatenated `tiledbsoma` store hosted by CZI and access it from within the same AWS data center `us-west-2` for maximal streaming speed ([benchmark](https://lamin.ai/laminlabs/arrayloader-benchmarks/transform/Md9ea0bLFozt65cN)).
 Outside of `us-west-2`, the speed is _much_ slower.
 We ran all benchmarks on AWS SageMaker using a `ml.g4dn.2xlarge` EC2 instance.
 NVIDIA Merlin runs into memory overflow during the benchmark, and we manually triggered the garbage collector.

 ### Sampling batches from large array collections